 You’ll thank me on your wedding night.
 Just phone me AFTER you’re done…

-Kyle’s Review: I stand by the two-paragraph review I originally sent in to MRFH years ago; I’m thinking it must have been one of my earliest reviews because once I entered the new millennium I didn’t send in any review shorter than four lengthy paragraphs.
+Kyle’s review: I stand by the two-paragraph review I originally sent in to Mutant Reviewers years ago; I’m thinking it must have been one of my earliest reviews because once I entered the new millennium I didn’t send in any review shorter than four lengthy paragraphs.
 Oh, yeah: that’s how you win a critical debate on a movie!

 My opinions on The Cutting Edge popped up into my consciousness when I saw that they had made a cable film sequel, with (I believe) none of the original cast and instead dealing with the ice-skating daughter of the first film’s Olympic couple.
 I thought about watching the sequel but instead just flipped it on randomly and paid half-hearted attention to it.
 It really wasn’t that great, as far as I could tell.
 The heroine was played by a girl I remember liking from occasionally catching Even Stevens episodes, and there was a hot blonde in the movie.
 But it still was crap.